 Swimwear that can withstand any test in the water.

-For yoga, having a fully covered bust and securely-fitted top that stays in place throughout the class is essential for a strong and confident practice.
+For yoga, having a fully covered bust and securely-fitted top that stays in place throughout the class is essential to a strong and confident practice.

-Flowing from urdhva muko savasanah (upward facing dog) to salamba sirsasana (supported headstand), a class of yogis put four yoga camis from the SS14 collection, Against The Elements, through an advanced series of asanas and inversions to test whether the tops ride up or reveal the chest during practice.
-The tested camis were the Utthita, Niyama, Ahimsa and Chaturanga.
+Flowing from urdhva muko savasanah (upward facing dog) to salamba sirsasana (supported headstand), a class of yogis put three yoga camis from the Autumn Winter 2014 collection, through an advanced series of asanas and inversions to test whether the tops ride up or reveal the chest during practice.
+The tested camis were the Mukha, Namaska and Utthita.